jorishr/notes-on-javascript/_functions/native_functions/string_methods.md

 //-> [array of characters in string]
 'hello'.split('')	//-> [h,e,l,l,o]
 ```
-This method is usefull if you need to perform actions on all characters of a string.
+This method is useful if you need to perform actions on all characters of a string.

-The join method join the values of an array into a string whereby the join(val) val seperates the values.
+The join method join the values of an array into a string whereby the join(val) val separates the values.

 Example, `.join` and `.split` a sentence:
 ```js